ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 - returns 403 if `for_user` is passed in but the logged-in user and the specified user do not belong to the same specified prison.

-## /transactions/actions/release/  -- POST
+## /transactions/actions/unlock/  -- POST

-Releases (meaning unlocks) some transactions.
+Unlocks some transactions.

 ## Data

 **transaction_ids (mandatory)**

-List of transactions to be released.
+List of transactions to be unlocked.

 *Note:*

 - returns 403 if at least one of the transactions belongs to a prison not managed by the logged-in user
 - returns 400 if at least one of the transactions is credited.
-Available (meaning non-taken) transactions can be released without any problems as their state does not change anyway.
+Available transactions can be unlocked without any problems as their state will not change anyway.